hbecerri/pepper/README.md

 ## Configuration
 Configuration is done via JSON files.
 Examples can be found in the `example` directory.
 Additional data needed for configuration, for example scale factors and cross sections, can be found in a separate data repository here https://gitlab.cern.ch/desy-ttbarbsm-coffea/data
-After downloading it, make sure to set the config variable "datadir" to the path where the data repository was downloaded.
+After downloading it, make sure to set the configuration variable "datadir" to the path where the data repository was downloaded.
+For a detailed explanation on the configuration variables, see `config_ttbarll_documentation.md`.